Chowdhury-DSP/hpss-cpp/README.md

 their own standalone methods.
 These can be called independently, which is useful in some cases.

-For example, in real-time processing the audio device buffer size may be smaller than the hop size used  by the HPSS algorithm.
+For example, in real-time processing, the audio device buffer size may be smaller than the hop size used  by the HPSS algorithm.
 When using the Simple API, the user would  have wait until enough buffers have accumulated to process a single "hop", at which point the entire algorithm would run.
-In this scenario, the entire algorithm would need to be fast enough to meet the real-time deadline determined by the device buffer size.
+In this scenario, the entire algorithm would need to be fast enough to meet the real-time deadline determined by the buffer size.

 With the Complete API, the work being done by the algorithm can be split up into multiple steps.
 This allows an implementation